 Just like there is a cherry blossom season in spring that’s a big deal, there’s also an autumn changing of leaves season that’s a big deal in Japan!

-To get an idea of possible dates for 2019, here’s a 2018 fall foliage map.
+To get an idea of possible dates for the changing of leaves, here’s a fall foliage map from a past year.

 So then really…